DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

     locSelectedItems
 )
 ```
+  The major new command is now `Switch`.
+It allows to sort according to the value in `locSortColumn`. `locSelectedItems` contains the filtered records.
+If `locSortColumn` does not match any of the cases, the data is simply returned unsorted.

 * Buttons in the header

   The color of the button shall change when we sort after that column.
-SEtting the property `FillColor` to the following formula gets the job done: `If(locSortColumn = "State", RGBA(0, 0, 200, 1), RGBA(0, 120, 212, 1))`
+Setting the property `FillColor` to the following formula gets the job done: `If(locSortColumn = "State", RGBA(0, 0, 200, 1), RGBA(0, 120, 212, 1))`

-  When we press the column the sort order needs to be changed which boils down to update our local variable in `OnSelect`:
+  When we press the button the sort order needs to be changed which boils down to update our local variable in `OnSelect`:

 ```
 UpdateContext(